Ultramarathon: North America

+The oldest existing ultramarathon in North America is the JFK 50 Mile, which began in 1963 as a push by President John F. Kennedy to bring the country back to physical fitness.

-There are several hundred ultramarathons held annually in North America.
-One of the best known is the Western States Endurance Run, the world's oldest 100-mile trail run that is still held.
+There are several 100-mile ultramarathons held annually in North America.
+The Western States Endurance Run is the oldest 100-mile trail run in North America.
 The race began in 1977, founded by Wendell Robie, of Auburn California.

 The first mountain trail ultramarathon held in the United States was the 1911 Mount Baker Race (50K), in Bellingham, Washington.
-Runners raced by car or train to the trailheads, ran up and down Mount Baker 10,000 feet, and then returned to the city.
+Runners raced by car or train to the trailheads, ran up to the summit of Mount Baker, and then back down to the city.

 An early ultramarathon was held in Mexico in 1926, and at the time was part of the Central American Games.
 Tomas Zafiro and Leoncio San Miguel, both Tarahumara Indians, ran 100 km from Pachuca to Mexico City in 9 hours and 37 minutes.
 At the time, the Mexican government petitioned to include a 100 km race in the 1928 Summer Olympics in Amsterdam.

-In 1928, sports agent C. C. Pyle organized the first of two editions of the 3,455-mile-long Bunion Derby (the first went along U.S. Route 66 from Los Angeles to Chicago before heading toward New York; the 1929 Derby reversed the route).
+In 1928, sports agent C. C. Pyle organized the first of two editions of the 3,455-mile-long Bunion Derby.
+The first went along U.S. Route 66 from Los Angeles to Chicago before heading toward New York; the 1929 Derby reversed the route.
 Neither the race nor the accompanying vaudeville show was a financial success.

 In the 1980s, Gary "Lazarus Lake" Cantrell and Karl "Raw Dog" Henn conceived the Barkley Marathons, an annual trail race held in March or April in Frozen Head State Park, Tennessee.
 The course is approximately 20 miles long with approximately 11,000 feet of vertical climb, and runners have 60 hours to complete five laps.
 The run is notorious not only for its difficulty but also for its secretive nature; entrants must undergo a selection process and entry dates and requirements are not announced, meaning entrants rely on word-of-mouth for details on how to enter.
-The first Barkley Marathons took place in 1986, and as of 2022, only fifteen runners have ever completed the 100-mile course.
+The first Barkley Marathons took place in 1986, and as of 2025, the full, five-loop race has been completed a total of 26 times by 20 runners.